v8/v8.dev/src/features/import-assertions.md

 The web platform checks the MIME type of a module resource for validity prior to executing it, and in theory this MIME type could also be used to determine whether to treat the resource as a JSON or as a JavaScript module.

-But, there's a [security issue](https://github.com/w3c/webcomponents/issues/839) with relying on the MIME type alone.
+But, there’s a [security issue](https://github.com/w3c/webcomponents/issues/839) with relying on the MIME type alone.

 Modules can be imported cross-origin, and a developer might import a JSON module from a third-party source.
-They might consider this to be basically safe even from an untrusted third-party as long as the JSON is properly sanitized, since importing JSON won't execute script.
+They might consider this to be basically safe even from an untrusted third-party as long as the JSON is properly sanitized, since importing JSON won’t execute script.

-However, third-party script can actually execute in this scenario because the third-party server could unexpectedly reply with a JavaScript MIME type and a malicious JavaScript payload, running code in the importer's domain.
+However, third-party script can actually execute in this scenario because the third-party server could unexpectedly reply with a JavaScript MIME type and a malicious JavaScript payload, running code in the importer’s domain.

 ```javascript
 // Executes JS if evil.com responds with